Distributed by Region (py)

 # the /home/dnanexus/in directory.
 A folder will be created for each

-# input and the file(s) will be download to that directory.
+# input and the file(s) will be downloaded to that directory.

 #

-# In this example our dictionary inputs has the following key, value pairs
+# In this example our dictionary inputs have the following key, value pairs

-# Note that the values are all list
+# Note that the values are all lists

 #